Lansoprazole vs. Omeprazole: Similarities and Differences

 Doctors prescribe Omeprazole and Lansoprazole to patients of all ages.
 But doses are lower for children and older people.
 Your doctor can adjust the dosage based on your overall health and underlying medical condition.

-For example, people with liver problems should take a lower lansoprazole dose.
-Although both medications are PPI drugs, Lansoprazole is faster-acting and more potent than Omeprazole.
+Although both medications are PPI drugs, some studies suggest Lansoprazole is faster-acting and more potent than Omeprazole.

 According to a study, 30 mg lansoprazole reduced the acidity in the oesophagus and acid reflux symptoms more effectively than Omeprazole 20 mg.